 In order to achieve a similar style to my own you will need a lens that has an Aperture or F/STOP (same thing) of 4.0 or lower.
 Chances are you have a lens that came with your camera that is somewhere between a 3.5 and 5.6 and that is perfectly fine!
 If you want to achieve a look with a very blurred creamy background where the subject is the main focus (known as bokeh or depth of field) I would highly recommend a 50 mm lens with an aperture of 1.8.
 If you shoot with Canon you can purchase one for only $125 (see lens here).
 Nikon users can also purchase a 50 mm 1.8 portrait lens for just slightly more $131.95 (view lens here).
 This is a great lens to get started with and won’t cost you a fortune!

 Looking to invest in a better lens?

 If you're committed to starting a business, already have or just interested in investing in a better lens then you may want to check out an article by The Digital Picture.
-My personal favorites for family portraits is Canon 70-200 mm f/2.8L although I've got my eye on Sigma 85 mm f/1.4 EX DG HSM (half the cost of Canon and just as nice!)
-For newborn portraits right now I use Canon 50 mm f/1.2L, but I would recommend a 35 mm f/1.4 which allows you to stay closer to the baby and get a wider shot.
+My personal favorites for family portraits are the Canon 70-200 mm f/2.8L and the Sigma 85 mm f/1.4 EX DG HSM (half the cost of Canon and just as nice!)
+For newborn portraits right now I use Canon 50 mm f/1.2L, but I would recommend a 35 mm f/1.4 which allows you to stay closer to the baby and get a wider shot or Canon's 24-70mm f/2.8L.
 The Sigma 35 mm f/1.4 DG HSM Art Lens is great and again half the price!

 3 ways to improve your portraits